daroczig/CEU-R-prod/README.md

 ### Schedule R scripts

-1. Create an R script with the below content and save on the server:
+1. Create an R script with the below content and save on the server, eg as `/home/ceu/bitcoin-price.R`:

         library(binancer)
         prices <- binance_coins_prices()
         library(futile.logger)
         flog.info('The current Bitcoin price is: %s', prices[symbol == 'BTC', usd])

-2. Instead of calling `R -e "..."` in the Jenkins jobs, reference the above R script with `Rscript` instead
+2. Instead of calling `R -e "..."` in the Jenkins jobs, reference the above R script using `Rscript` instead

 ### ScheduleR improvements